DevenairThomas/EbayScraperWPF/README.md

 # EbayScraperWPF
 So the plan is to create an ebay bot that scrapes uses the Ebay API to find items that you want to purchase.

-Current project is built in Visual Studios 2022 in Windows Forms.
+Current project is built in Visual Studio 2022 in WPF.

 Here are the steps:
 1. Create the form to input a new Item